Transfer of Credit Policy

 Policy

-The process for determining transferability of academic credit begins with submission of an official transcript to the McNeese Office of Registrar from the institution(s) where the credit was originally earned.
+The process for determining transferability of academic credit begins with submission of an official transcript to the McNeese Office of the Registrar and Admissions from the institution(s) where the credit was originally earned.
 An official credential evaluation is required for institutions outside of the United States.
 The option to accept or award credit for academic work completed at another institution rests with the institution to which a student transfers.
 In many instances the Louisiana Board of Regents’ Master Course Articulation Matrix or articulation agreements between McNeese and other institutions may determine transferability of course work for credit.
 Transfer of credit from institutions that do not hold appropriate institutional accreditation involve more in-depth review.
 Academic credit granted for transferable course work may or may not be applied toward degree completion, since this is determined by the student’s academic department and college.

 Evaluation Process to Determine Transferability of Course Work